-If you own a site and want to check your site’s ranking on Google, here are several ways to do so for free.
+If you own a site and want to check your site’s ranking on Google, here are 6 quick ways to do so (and they are free).

 You are a site owner and you’d like to understand how your site is doing in organic search on Google.
 You may think that such information should be easy to access.
 You probably also think that it will only take to type your site’s domain name or your business’ name on Google to see where your site sits.
 Unfortunately, this is more complicated than that.
 Read on to get more insight into how to get your site’s ranking on Google.

 Let’s start by saying that Google is extremely secretive about how their search algorithm works.
-The search engine is slightly transparent about the 200+ factors and signals that determine how a webpage will rank in organic search results.
-Ranking on Google includes such factors as your site’s authority, longevity, freshness of the content published, quality of the content, responsiveness of your site’s pages (whether they are optimized for mobile devices), and many more.
+The company provides some insight though.
+Here are 200+ factors and signals that determine how a webpage will rank in organic search results on Google.
+Ranking on Google and the other search engines includes such factors as your site’s authority, longevity, freshness of the content published, quality of the content, responsiveness of your site’s pages (whether they are optimized for mobile devices), and many more.
 Each ranking factor has a different weight in Google’s algorithm.
-The information about which factor is stronger is a top secret.
+But the information about which factor is stronger is a top secret.

-Nonetheless, you can still get your site’s ranking scores on Google if you use these tools and apply these easy-to-follow techniques.
-They will not be extremely precise, but they will give you a better image about your site’s position in Google search.
+Despite this level of complexity, you can still get your site’s ranking scores on Google if you use the below tools and apply these easy-to-follow techniques.
+They will not be extremely precise, but they will give you a better understanding about your site’s position in Google search.

 Browser Incognito Mode